pixelrip/flappy/README.md

 On a recent trip to Arztotska I discovered the wild amount of knock-off products lining street merchant stalls all throughout the capitol city.
 I brought a few nick nacks home, but my favorite had to be this "Flappy Bird" knock-off game cart for the ancient Kvant-IG80 console.

 The game instuctions were simple enough to translate: "Press ❎ to fly your magestic Arstotzkan eagle into the heart of our great nation.
 Glory to Arztotzka."
-I have yet to make it to the "heart"--frankly I'm not sure there is an ending?
+I have yet to make it to the "heart"--frankly I don't think there is an end to the game.

 ## Requirements